 The New Mexico Science Teachers Association (NMSTA) is dedicated to providing a network for educators throughout the state to work collaboratively towards improving science education from Pre-kindergarten through college.
 The NMSTA assists classroom teachers enhance science education by providing guidance and sharing strategies through professional development.

-We’re working on the annual fall conference for NM Science Teachers’ Association, NM Council of Teachers of Mathematics and Environmental Education Association of NM.
+Join us at the annual fall conference for NM Science Teachers’ Association, NM Council of Teachers of Mathematics and Environmental Education Association of NM.
 It will be held in Albuquerque from November 14-16.
 The co-hosts of the conference are NM Museum of Natural History and Explora.
-If you are interested in helping out, contact Deb Novak and let her know.
-We can use all your talents.
+Registration is open!
+Visit the conference page for more information or to register.

 - Join or renew your membership.

 - Join the NM Math & Science list: If you have a gmail address, you can go to http://groups.google.com/group/NM-Science-Math and request to join.
 If you have a different email address, it’s easier to send an email message to NM-Science-Mathfirstname.lastname@example.org.